music-encoding/music-encoding/CONTRIBUTING.md

 ## Responsibilities of Core Contributors

-Core contributors (i.e., those with commit access to the MEI schema) are responsible for maintaining and reviewing contributions to the schema.
-In general, there are four classes of contributions that core contributors need to deal with:
+Core Contributors (i.e., those with commit access to the MEI schema) are responsible for maintaining and reviewing contributions to the schema.
+In general, there are four classes of contributions that Core Contributors need to deal with:

  1. Typos (i.e., Mistakes that affect the documentation, but not the schema).
  2. Bug fixes (i.e., Undesired behaviour of the schema)
  3. Contributions to the schema that do not break backwards compatibility
  3. Contributions to the schema that break backwards compatibility

 Each of these comes with varying requirements for review and testing.
-While core contributors *can* commit directly to the develop branch, they should reserve this ability for all but the most trivial of changes (e.g., typos).
+While Core Contributors *can* commit directly to the develop branch, they should reserve this ability for all but the most trivial of changes (e.g., typos).

-For *all other types of contributions*, core contributors should file a pull request containing their proposed changes.
+For *all other types of contributions*, Core Contributors should file a pull request containing their proposed changes.
 This pull request will be reviewed by at least one other core contributor for inclusion.
 Merging the contribution is the responsibility of the reviewing contributor.

-Above all, however, core contributors are asked to exercise wisdom and common sense in merging contributions.
+Above all, however, Core Contributors are asked to exercise wisdom and common sense in merging contributions.
 If they are unsure of the impact of a proposed change, or the documentation of the contribution (pull request messages, commit messages, discussions) are not answered to their satisfaction, they should err on the side of caution and not merge until they are completely satisfied, or call in help from other members of the community.

 ### Working with Pull Requests Locally